SansMorel/CytoSpill/README.md

 #> [36] "CD41"        "Viability"
 ```

-After checking the markers we decided to use columns 5 to 36 for compensation.
-We can use the function SpillComp to estimate the spillover matrix and perform compensation.
-We need to specify the data we are using, which column are used to calculate the spillover effects and using how many cells for calculation.
+After checking the markers we decided to use columns 5 to 36 for
+compensation.
+We can use the function SpillComp to estimate the
+spillover matrix and perform compensation.

 ``` r
 results <- SpillComp(data = data_Levine32, cols = 5:36, n = 10000, threshold = 0.1, flexrep = 5, neighbor = 1)
 ```

-The function returns a list of results, the first element is the compensated data matrix in flowFrame format, the second one is the estimated spillover matrix and the third one is the derived cutoffs based on our method.
+The function returns a list of results, the first element is the
+compensated data matrix in flowFrame format, the second one is the
+estimated spillover matrix and the third one is the derived cutoffs
+based on our method.